Vitols999/QMS-WIKI/DevelopingDocumentation.md

     or they will not be resolvable while you inspect your work online on the GitHub server or offline by manually [converting Markdown files to HTML][EditOffline].

-    For new QMapTool Markdown files the prefix should be `../QMapTool/`.
+    For new QMapTool Markdown files, the prefix should be `../QMapTool/`.

     Having finished editing move your file to its final location in the Wiki (root directory of local Wiki copy for QMS files, `QMapTool` subdirectory of the root directory for QMT files) and don't forget to remove the extra `../` or `../QMapTool/` link prefix and commit and push your changes to the server repository using the `git` tool.